kerns/dummy/README.md

 + How do the columns align and balance as the amount of content changes – or what's the longest word that can fit into this column without triggering unwanted overflow?
 + What is the easiest way to demo the signed-in and signed-out states of this page?
 + Do these CSS breakpoints hold water?
-+ How will this script perform in a DOM when it needs to process over 100+ images?
++ How will this script perform within the DOM when it needs to process over 100 images?
+1000 images?

 ### Why?
 Using Dummy in the early stages of front-end development can give you a new perspective on your work every time your document is reloaded in the browser, shortening and improving your test cycle by more quickly exposing weak-points or trouble areas as you go about marking up a new design.
+It's like watching a time-lapse video of your layout performing with real data.

-This is especially important for front-end code that should be delivered to another team for implementation as part of a phased hand-off.
-As any front-ender knows, the earlier you can catch a problem the easier and less painful it will be to debug.
+Subscribing to the belief that the earlier a problem can be made to surface, the easier and less painful it will be to deal with and debug, this is especially useful in projects with front-end code that should be delivered to another team for implementation as part of a phased hand-off.

-Dummy also aims to support designers and front-end artisans who find themselves increasingly attracted to In-Browser Design as a viable process for the creation, iteration, and client approval of their work.
+Dummy also supports designers and front-end artisans who find themselves increasingly attracted to In-Browser Design as a viable process for the creation, iteration, and client approval of their work.
 As does @beardedstudio. (http://blog.bearded.com/post/21447195970/mocking-up-is-hard-to-do)

 ### Requirements
 You need a development environment running Apache + PHP and compiled with support for GD (this covers most of them).
 If you want to play with URL segments or other advanced techniques then you'll need to have mod_rewrite enabled, and you'll need to enable the .htaccess file (included in /dummy/extras/), but again, this probably covers most local development environments.
 If you're not developing locally, …why aren't you developing locally?